Creative Writing Sci Fi And Fantasy 2020-11-23 00:00

 But how much have they shaped your writing?

-ProWritingAid have just released a shiny new Summary report.
-It has loads of great features, from helping you set and monitor your writing goals to new and improved graphics and visualisations to help you get to know your writing better.
+ProWritingAid's Summary report, has loads of great features, from helping you set and monitor your writing goals to new and improved graphics and visualisations to help you get to know your writing better.

 Today we're looking at Author Comparisons.